younesDev00/InformationSystems/Report.md

 ## Questionnaire
 ### RM
-1. **How many Languages can you speak and whats your fluency in each language, 1 being poorly familiar and 10 being extreamly fluent?**
+1. **How many Languages can you speak and whats your fluency in each language, 1 being poorly familiar and 10 being extremely fluent?**

     Replies could include:
     * I am able to speak two languages fairly fluently english and spanish, english with a rating of 7/10 and spanish with a rating of 10/10,